cyclus/cyclus.github.com/source/user/dbdoc.rst

 There are several tools that can be used to interrogate these file formats.
 That is left as an exercise for the reader.
-Below are a few sections that group together and describe related tables.  *Note that every one of the tables described below has a "SimId" column that is not shown.*
+Below are a few sections that group together and describe related tables.

 Table Descriptions
 +++++++++++++++++++